netwerk-digitaal-erfgoed/registry-poc/api-4.md

 The URL which is registered via this endpoint can depict the following resources:
 - HTML page with one or more dataset descriptions inlined in JSON-LD
-- HTML page with dataset catalog (=set of dataset descriptions) inlined in JSON-LD
+- HTML page with dataset catalog (=set of dataset descriptions) inlined in JSON-LD (not yet implemented)
 - HTML page with one or more dataset description as microdata (not yet implemented)
 - HTML page with dataset catalog (=set of dataset descriptions) as microdata (not yet implemented)
 - RDF resource with one or more datasets descriptions, where content negotionation is used to fetch the resource
-- RDF resource with data catalog, where content negotionation is used to fetch the resource
+- RDF resource with data catalog, where content negotionation is used to fetch the resource (not yet implemented)

 ###### Body (example)
 ```